-According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map, the Project site is not located within a 100-year flood hazard area and does not contain any zones that are subject to flood or mudflow hazards.
-The nearest Special Flood Hazard Area to the Project site is the portions of the Burbank Channel and the Los Angeles River in the City of Burbank, approximately 1.25 miles north of the Project site.
-The Project site is not located in proximity to a dam that would have the potential to cause flooding in the Project vicinity.
-Therefore, the proposed Project would not place within a 100-year flood hazard area structures that would impede or redirect flood flows.
+According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map, the Alternative 1.5 Project site is not located within a 100-year flood hazard area and does not contain any zones that are subject to flood or mudflow hazards.
+The nearest Special Flood Hazard Area to the Alternative 1.5 Project site is the portions of the Burbank Channel and the Los Angeles River in the City of Burbank, approximately 1.25 miles north of the Alternative 1.5 Project site.
+The Alternative 1.5 Project site is not located in proximity to a dam that would have the potential to cause flooding in the Project vicinity.
+Therefore, the Alternative 1.5 Project would not place within a 100-year flood hazard area structures that would impede or redirect flood flows.

-In addition, according to the FEMA Flood Insurance Rate Map, the Project site does not contain any zones that are subject to tsunami, seiche, or mudflow hazards.
-The Project site is not located in proximity to a large body of water.
+In addition, according to the FEMA Flood Insurance Rate Map, the Alternative 1.5 Project site does not contain any zones that are subject to tsunami, seiche, or mudflow hazards.
+The Alternative 1.5 Project site is not located in proximity to a large body of water.
 The only body of water within Griffith Park is the Hollywood Reservoir, located approximately 2.5 miles southwest of the Gottlieb Animal Health and Conservation Center at the Zoo.
-There are several mountains that are located between the reservoir and the Project site.
-Therefore, the Project site is not located in an area that is susceptible to seiches or tsunamis.
-The Project site is not mapped as having the potential for landslides or mudflows.
-Therefore, the proposed Project would not expose people or structures to inundation by seiche, tsunami, or mudflow.
+There are several mountains that are located between the reservoir and the Alternative 1.5 Project site.
+Therefore, the Alternative Project site is not located in an area that is susceptible to seiches or tsunamis.
+The Alternative 1.5 Project site is not mapped as having the potential for landslides or mudflows.
+Therefore, the Alternative 1.5 Project would not expose people or structures to inundation by seiche, tsunami, or mudflow.

-Based on the Initial Study, Draft EIR, Final EIR, and the whole of the record, the City finds that the proposed Project would result in no reasonably foreseeable impacts to hydrology and water quality relating to development of housing within a 100-year flood hazard area or exposure of people or structures to seiche, tsunami, or mudflow hazards.
+Based on the Initial Study, Draft EIR, Final EIR, Focused Recirculated EIR, Revised Final EIR, and the whole of the record, the City finds that the Alternative 1.5 Project would result in no reasonably foreseeable impacts to hydrology and water quality relating to development of housing within a 100-year flood hazard area or exposure of people or structures to seiche, tsunami, or mudflow hazards.